 Spotting the symptoms early on can make a big difference.
 Look for things like excessive crying, nightmares about separation, or even physical symptoms like stomachaches when a separation is looming.
 This isn’t just them wanting to stick close—it’s more intense.

 It’s important to know what’s normal and what’s not.
 Kids naturally go through phases where they want their parents close, especially at certain ages.
 But when it becomes consistent and interferes with their daily life, we’re talking about a more serious matter, potentially a disorder that requires attention.
 So, consult with your doctor and also monitor your own health as well.
-Here’s a link: https://amzn.to/4fbUqVF
+Here’s a link:

 Seeing how this impacts both children and their families can be eye-opening.
 Kids might feel trapped in fear while parents juggle between compassion and frustration.
-It strains relationships and affect everyday life.
+It strains relationships and affects everyday life.
 Knowing the signs and differentiating between typical and atypical behaviors is key to lending them the support they need.

 Root Causes of Separation Anxiety in Children